4iP Council Research Awards 2018

 The competition aims to foster student interest in, and validate new ideas on key topics related to the interplay between patents and innovation such as patents and competition regulation, trade and regulation, computer implemented inventions, patent litigation and patent quality, standardisation and patents.

-Students are invited to submit papers for review by 4iP Council’s Research Award Jury of intellectual property experts from academia, government and industry.
+Students are invited to submit papers for review by 4iP Council’s Research Award Jury of intellectual property experts from academia and industry.
 Winning publications will be published on 4iP Council’s website and promoted for third party review and publication.
 Prize winning authors may also be invited to present their work in person to 4iP Council’s distinguished Advisory Committee.

 The following cash prizes will be given to the winner and runners-up: